 Reminder: UT Medical Branch may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 UT Medical Branch has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, UT Medical Branch students have several choices to make.
-Scroll down to see a full list of majors offered at UT Medical Branch below.
+Scroll down to the bottom of this page to see a full list of majors offered at UT Medical Branch.

-UT Medical Branch does not offer double majors, so students must choose on area of study to focus on.
+UT Medical Branch does not offer double majors.
+Students must choose one area of study to focus on.

 UT Medical Branch does not have any ROTC programs.

 To learn more about UT Medical Branch, choose from the options below: